wlfd/wlfd/README.md

 I am Wilfred Ao Qin Lai, a prospective candidate for UBC B.Sc.
 Combined Major in Computer Science and Statistics 2023.
 I am aiming to pursue a career and specialization in Software Development or Data Science, and I am actively seeking an internship for Summer 2021.
 I was a licensed Canadian Investment Funds and Life, Accident and Sickness Insurance agent, and I also have previous experiences are in retail management, sales, bookkeeping, personal and corporate tax accounting.

 - 🧑🏼‍💻 I am looking for an **internship in Software Development or Data Science for Summer 2021**
-- 🔭 I’m currently working on migrating my school projects to GitHub and actively LeetCoding
+- 🔭 I’m currently working on developing a WordPress plug-in that utilizes the Square Gift Card API and actively LeetCoding
-- 🌱 I’m currently learning **Python** through Kaggle and I am working through **Grokking the System Design Interview**
+- 🌱 I’m currently completing the **Grokking the System Design Interview** and the **Alacrity Digital Marketing Bootcamp**
 - 📫 How to reach me: <wilfredaqlai@gmail.com> | [LinkedIn](http://www.linkedin.com/in/wilfredaqlai)
 - 🙂 Pronouns: he/him/his
 <!-- ⚡ Fun fact: my right lung is stuck to my chest wall